OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

-# SunFlower Versions 2.0 and 3.0
+# SunFlower Versions 2.0 a and b
 ![Work In Progress](./wip.jpg)

 The goal of this project is to _**automatically**_ orient a solar panel so it faces the sun as long as it is in the sky.